damianham/builder/README.md

 # builder

 Rake driven application builder from a database schema.

-#### This is an experiment in creating an application generator and as such changes often.
+#### This is an experiment in creating an application generator.
 Keep up to date with git pull.

 A set of rake tasks and ruby classes to generate various types of application artifacts using a database schema as the source of data.
-This is useful if you want to create a Ruby On Rails (with AngularJS) or NodeJS (with Express, MongoDB and Angular) application and you already have a legacy database or you prefer to create the database DDL manually to take advantage of the powerful features of your database engine.
+This is useful if you want to create an Amber, Ruby On Rails (with AngularJS) or NodeJS (with Express, MongoDB and Angular) application and you already have a legacy database or you prefer to create the database DDL manually to take advantage of the powerful features of your database engine.

 Writing a web application often means writing lots of boilerplate code.
-The Rails scaffold generator can be used to generate much of the boilerplate code which is very useful, especially for the views which would otherwise involve lots of tedious keystrokes.
+The Amber and Rails scaffold generators can be used to generate much of the boilerplate code which is very useful, especially for the views which would otherwise involve lots of tedious keystrokes.
 The only problem with the rails scaffold generator is that you need to know your database schema up front and then type lots of column_name:column_type arguments to the